 The following known issues remain to be fixed:

 - Tesla Model 3 – does not correctly work in ECO+.
-This will required a firmware update from Tesla
+This will require a firmware update from Tesla